Loading

 Addendum to the proposed amendments to enhance the CIRMP Rules

-In response to preliminary feedback received through consultation, the Department is proposing to introduce a requirement to develop and maintain a physical security plan as part of the enhanced CIRMP.
-Physical threats to critical infrastructure could materialise as physical theft of components or sabotage, and significantly impact the ongoing availability of a critical asset, and the social and economic stability of Australia.
+In response to preliminary feedback received through consultation, the Department introduced a proposed requirement to develop and maintain a physical security plan as part of the enhanced CIRMP.
+Physical threats to critical infrastructure could materialise as physical theft of components, damage, or sabotage, and significantly impact the ongoing availability of a critical asset, and the social and economic stability of Australia.

 Further details on the proposed physical security plan are outlined within the Addendum to the proposal to enhance the CIRMP Rules.